The Serious transfusion incident report 2018-19 (PDF/Word) and Summary report 2018-19 are now available to download

 Reporting an incident

 Contact Blood Matters (03 9694 0102) or email@example.com for a health service code if this is your first report.

 Unique patient identification details are not requested, with the exception of age and gender.
 Confidentiality of data is fundamental to the success of this scheme.

 This form is generated by Blood Matters on receipt of the notification and will be sent to the email address listed in the notification form.
-You may also be contacted to obtain additional details if they are required.
+You may be contacted for additional details if they are required.

 The National Blood Authority (NBA) has developed the reporting and governance frameworks for a National voluntary haemovigilance program.
 This program uses data provided by each jurisdiction.
 STIR reports into the national haemovigilence program which reports on serious transfusion-related adverse events occurring in public and private health services.

 Copies of their reports can be viewed through the NBA website.